marcriera/ddgo-controller-docs/content/controllers/usb/cotm02001/_index.md

 This controller has one handle (5 power notches and 8+emergency brake notches), a D-Pad and 7 buttons (Select, Start, A, B, C, Close, ATS).
 The A button can distinguish between "soft" and "hard" presses.
 In addition, the controller has four lamps: doors, ATS, 45 and 15.

-Internally, it is a HID device with a vendor-specific class.
-The reported data depends on the notch cartridge inserted.
+Internally, it is a vendor-specific class device.

 |                             |                                           |
 |-----------------------------|-------------------------------------------|